CLOCK: Observed effects

 In humans, a polymorphism in Clock, rs6832769, may be related to the personality trait agreeableness.
-Another single nucleotide polymorphism (SNP) in Clock, 3111C, has been associated with diurnal preference.
-This SNP is also associated with increased insomnia, difficulty losing weight, and recurrence of major depressive episodes in patients with bipolar disorder.
+Another single nucleotide polymorphism (SNP) in Clock, 3111C, associated with diurnal preference, is also associated with increased insomnia, difficulty losing weight, and recurrence of major depressive episodes in patients with bipolar disorder.

 In mice, Clock has been implicated in sleep disorders, metabolism, pregnancy, and mood disorders.
 Clock mutant mice sleep less than normal mice each day.
 The mice also display altered levels of plasma glucose and rhythms in food intake.
 These mutants develop metabolic syndrome symptoms over time.
 Furthermore, Clock mutants demonstrate disrupted estrous cycles and increased rates of full-term pregnancy failure.
 Mutant Clock has also been linked to bipolar disorder-like symptoms in mice, including mania and euphoria.
 Clock mutant mice also exhibit increased excitability of dopamine neurons in reward centers of the brain.
 These results have led Colleen McClung to propose using Clock mutant mice as a model for human mood and behavior disorders.

 The CLOCK-BMAL dimer has also been shown to activate reverse-erb receptor alpha (Rev-ErbA alpha) and retinoic acid orphan receptor alpha (ROR-alpha).
 REV-ERBα and RORα regulate Bmal by binding to retinoic acid-related orphan receptor response elements (ROREs) in its promoter.

 Variations in the epigenetics of the Clock gene may lead to an increased risk of breast cancer.
 It was found that in women with breast cancer, there was significantly less methylation of the Clock promoter region.
 It was also noted that this effect was greater in women with estrogen and progesterone receptor-negative tumors.

 The CLOCK gene may also be a target for somatic mutations in microsatellite unstable colorectal cancers.
-Approximately half of putative novel microsatellite instability target genes responsible for colorectal cancer contained CLOCK mutations.
+In one study, 53% of microsatellite instability colorectal cancer cases contained somatic CLOCK mutations.
 Nascent research in the expression of circadian genes in adipose tissue suggests that suppression of the CLOCK gene may causally correlate not only with obesity, but also with type 2 diabetes, with quantitative physical responses to circadian food intake as potential inputs to the clock system.